FlavScents AInsights Entry for Styralyl Acetate (CAS: 93-92-5)

 2. Sensory Profile

-Styralyl acetate is characterized by its sweet, floral, and fruity odor, reminiscent of honey and roses.
-It is often described as having a moderate intensity with good diffusion properties, making it a versatile component in both flavors and fragrances.
-The compound is typically used as a modifier or impact note, enhancing the overall sensory profile of a formulation.
-While specific taste and odor thresholds are not widely reported, its sensory role is well-recognized in the industry for adding a naturalistic floral nuance.
+Styralyl acetate is characterized by its sweet, floral, and fruity odor, reminiscent of honey and rose.
+It is often described as having a moderate intensity with good diffusion properties, making it a versatile component in both flavor and fragrance formulations.
+The compound is typically used as an impact note or a modifier to enhance the overall sensory profile of a product.
+While specific taste and odor thresholds are not widely documented, its sensory role is well-established in the industry for adding a natural and appealing aroma.

 Citation hooks: FlavScents; peer-reviewed sensory literature